-MAVIS PUSEY General Critic THE FACULTY is composed of distinguished artists who present themselves as models of professional behavior.
+MAVIS PUSEY General Critic

+J. FRANKLIN SHORES Lecturer in Lettering and Perspective THE FACULTY is composed of distinguished artists who present themselves as models of behavior.
 The Faculty is augmented by instructors skilled in technical specialties and by guest artists and lecturers.
+Listings are from 1979-80 school year.